 Here are some tips to help you increase your takings from your advertisements.

-Before you jump out of that window, you have to realise that, like many things, these things take time.
+Before you pull out all your hair in frustration, you have to realise that, like many things, these things take time.
 In general, for many webmasters starting out with their first affiliate program, their first month's income is usually rather paltry.
 This is normal.
 The income improves as you fine-tune your site and the advertisements and banners you use.

 There's really no short cut to this.
 Unless you signed up for one of those programs that will rotate ads on your site automatically, you should try to fit the banners and links you display on your site to the audience that you expect your site to attract.